jasskhinda/facility_app/docs/FACILITY_USER_MANAGEMENT.md

 - **User Management**: Can add/remove admins and schedulers
 - **Permissions**: All tabs and features available
 - **Typical Role**: Facility owner, primary administrator
+- **Owner Protection**: The facility owner (first Super Admin) cannot have their role changed or be removed

 ### Admin
 - **Limited User Management**: Can add/remove schedulers (but not other admins)